 Plain rubber-sole boot-foot waders – the type with built-in boots – are satisfactory for much fishing, especially if firm sand, mud or small shell-bottom waters are worked.
 Such boot-foot waders also are generally less expensive than felt-sole boots, so they’re a good all-round option, especially for someone’s first pair of waders or infrequent use.

-Choosing the best waders for fishing in warm water and warm weather
+How to choose waders: choosing the best waders for fishing in warm water and warm weather

 Thinking about what sort of water temperature you might be using your waders in is important as it can help decide the type of material and thickness.
 With too much insulation, you’ll quickly become overheated in the wrong type of waders, and sweaty waders aren’t pleasant!

-Choosing the best waders for fishing in cold water and weather
+How to choose waders: choosing the best waders for fishing in cold water and weather

 Neoprene waders are popular for anglers fishing cold water and are perhaps the best all-round choice when it comes to construction material.
-Neoprene once had a reputation for being "too hot" and "too expensive."
+Neoprene once had a reputation for being "too hot" and "too expensive".
 However, lightweight neoprenes are made now that are cooler than the original heavy styles, and their prices are more in line with other quality waders made from other materials.

 One benefit of neoprene over canvas or rubber waders, is that neoprene is the most comfortable of all waders for all body shapes and types.
 Stretchy neoprene waders fit your body like a glove, and so are less bulky than other wader material designs.

 Another important plus for neoprene waders is that they are more durable than other wader styles.
 They also can be permanently repaired in seconds with special glue, even right on the water.
 They’re often a little more expensive compared to other types but the cost is generally worth it if you’re considering regular use over a number of seasons.